miktim/RESTup/RESTup_server_v1.3_61100-EN.md

 | consoleEncoding | encoding output to the console (utf-8).
 The Windows console uses DOS encoding.
 For example: -DconsoleEncoding=cp866 |
 | davEnable | Enables / disables the WebDAV interface: yes/(no) |

-To verify the health of the server type in the address bar of any web browser: http://\<host\>:\<port\>/restup
+You can check the server's availability and health by using any browser by typing in the address bar: http://\<host\>:\<port\>/restup

 #### 4. HTTP RESTful API

 API implements the actions listed in Clause 1.
 The parameters are passed by the uri, the header fields and the request body.
 Values are returned in the response header fields and response body.
-Exchange with the server is performed using HTTP protocol in UTF-8 encoding.
+Exchange with server is done in UTF-8 encoding.
 Returned success codes: 200, 201, 204.

 If the Host field is missing from the client request header, Error 400 (Bad Request) is returned.